Machine Learning Methods for Stellar Collisions. I. Predicting Outcomes of SPH Simulations: Classification of Collision Outcomes

 To distinguish between merger and stripped-star outcomes, we monitor the relative orbit and proximity of the two stellar components throughout the collision.
-In the post-processing, a merger occurs when two star components become gravitationally bound in such a tight encounter that the semimajor axis of their orbit falls below a critical threshold related to their tidal radii and sizes.
-Specifically, the code estimates each star’s tidal disruption radius as $r_{{\rm tidal},i}=R_i\left(M_j/M_i\right)^{1/3}$, with $j\neq i$ and with the effective radius of component $i$ estimated as $R_i=(I_i/M_i)^{1/2}$.
-Here, $I_i$ is the moment of inertia about the rotation axis, $M_i$ is the total bound mass of component $i$, and $M_j$ is the total bound mass of the other component (that is, $j=2$ if $i=1$, while $j=1$ if $i=2$).
-If the semimajor axis is smaller than min($r_{{\rm tidal},i}, R_j)$ for either component, then we consider this a merger and immediately combine the bound particle sets of the two stars.
-In the case of no mergers and one star remaining, then we classify the remaining star as a stripped star.
+During postprocessing, a merger is identified when the two stellar components become gravitationally bound in an encounter sufficiently tight that the semimajor axis of their orbit falls below a critical threshold related to their tidal radii and sizes.
+Specifically, the code estimates each star’s tidal disruption radius as $r_{{\rm tidal},i}=R_i\left(M_j/M_i\right)^{1/3}$, where $j\neq i$ and with the effective radius of component $i$ estimated as $R_i=(I_i/M_i)^{1/2}$.
+Here, $I_i$ is the moment of inertia about the rotation axis, $M_i$ is the total bound mass of component $i$, and $M_j$ is the total bound mass of the companion component (i.e., $j=2$ if $i=1$, while $j=1$ if $i=2$).
+If the semimajor axis falls below min($r_{{\rm tidal},i}, R_j)$ for either component, we consider this a merger and immediately combine the bound particle sets of the two stars.
+If no merger occurs and only one star remains, we classify the surviving object as a stripped star.

-We therefore define a four-class classification task with labels ${0, 1, 2, 3}$, where classes $0$, $1$, and $2$ indicate the number of surviving stars, and class $3$ represents the case where a stripped star survives (as opposed to a merger).
-Before training a model on the simulation data, we transform the input parameters to ensure that they all span comparable ranges, facilitating model training.
-We apply variable-specific transformations to each component of the five-dimensional input space that account for their dynamics ranges:
+We therefore define a four-class classification task with labels ${0, 1, 2, 3}$, where classes $0$, $1$, and $2$ indicate the number of surviving stars and class $3$ represents a stripped-star outcome rather than a merger.
+Before training a model on the simulation data, we transform the input parameters so that they all span comparable ranges, thus facilitating model training.
+We apply variable-specific transformations to each component of the five-dimensional input space to account for their different dynamics ranges:

-where $t$ is in units of Gyr, $r_{\rm p}$ in solar radii, $v_{\infty}$ in km/s and the stellar masses in solar masses.
-To avoid singularities near zero, we introduce offsets for $T$, $r_{\rm p}$, and $v_{\infty}$ with the same units and scales as the corresponding variables.
+where $t$ is measured in units of gigayears, $r_{\rm p}$ in solar radii, $v_{\infty}$ in kilometers per second, and the stellar masses in solar masses.
+To avoid singularities near zero, we introduce offsets for $t$, $r_{\rm p}$, and $v_{\infty}$ with the same units and scales as the corresponding variables.